git-ruttmann/PolygonTriangulation/Documentation/Polygon.md

 ### Fusion vertices during Trapezoidation
 The [Trapezoidation](Trapezoidation.md) will process a fusioned vertex multiple times.
-The processing order is "Join cusps", "Transitions", "Opening Cusps", which resembles the left to right processing of the vertices.
+The processing order is "Joining cusps", "Transitions", "Opening Cusps", which resembles the left to right processing of the vertices.

 <img src="FusionOrdering.png" alt="Single Fusion" width="475"/>

 A bad example: consider processing the opening cusp 6-4-7 _before_ the transition 2-4-5:
 * Order of the active edges before 6-4-7 from high to low: 2-4 0-8.
-* 4-6 is 4-6 is inserted and considered to be below 2-4 and above 0-8.
+* 4-6 is inserted and considered to be below 2-4 and above 0-8.
 * Active edges after inserting the cusp: 2-4 4-7 4-6 0-8.
 * The transition from 2-4 to 4-5 just replaces 2-4 by 4-5.
 (A transition expects to stay on the same level.)
 * Active edges after transition: 4-5 4-7 4-6 0-8. => Corrupted.

 > The problem effectively arises because the vertex 4 (left vertex of the inserted edge) is compared to edge 2-4.
-But it's neither above nor below.
+> But it's neither above nor below.
 >
 > Processing all closing cusps and transitions before the insert operation ensures, that there is no active edge having the fusion vertex on the right.